 Basic Cloud Server Security

-The incorrect configuration of SSH, sudo and/or iptables could cause you to be locked out of your system.
-If this occurs, please log into the the Rackspace Cloud Control Panel and use the Web Console or Rescue Mode to repair the configurations.
+If SSH, sudo, or iptables are configured incorrectly, you might be locked out of your system.
+If this occurs, log in to the Rackspace Cloud Control Panel and use the Web Console or Rescue Mode to repair the configurations.

 Continue the conversation in the Rackspace Community.